Barossa Valley and The Wines of South Australia

 Barossa

-Stunningly complex Shiraz, GSM blends, lush white wines (Chardonnay, Sémillon, Viognier), and elegant, dry Riesling
+Stunningly complex Shiraz, GSM blends, lush white wines (Chardonnay, Semillon, Viognier), and elegant, dry Riesling come from Barossa.

 Sub-regions of Interest: Barossa Valley, Eden Valley

-The oldest and most important (in terms of familiarity) is the region of Barossa.
-Barossa is the larger encompassing area for 2 sub-regions (Geographical Indications or “GIs” for short), called Barossa Valley and Eden Valley.
-Despite the proximity to each other these two areas, they produce recognizably different styles of wines.
+Barossa is the oldest and most important region (in terms of familiarity).
+Barossa is the larger encompassing area for two sub-regions (Geographical Indications or “GIs” for short), called Barossa Valley and Eden Valley.
+Despite their proximity to each other, these two areas produce recognizably different styles of wines.

 TIP: A GSM blend contains Grenache, Shiraz and Mataro (aka Mourvèdre).
 The GSM blend owes its creation to the Southern Rhône of France, where it originated.